mikhail-sycheuski/LoadBalancer-Test/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This implementation is based on ny understanding of the task requirements and following assumptions:
+This implementation is based on my understanding of the task requirements and following assumptions:
 * No libraries and frameworks should be used
-* The application should have possibility to run a showcase
+* The application should have possibility to run as a showcase
 * All concurrency scenarios should be covered
 * List of registered providers is static and dynamic registration/deregistration of providers is not possible
 * Application should be built following main good design principles and practises

-I've covered some of the major components with Unit tests but not all (because there is no enough time).
+I've covered some of the major components with Unit tests but not all (because there is not enough time).
 I've tested this app with multiple parameters, however I do not exclude the fact that there may be bugs because concurrency is involved, which requires more wider concurrency integration testing in order to cover all edge cases.